DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Is Amazons new Kindle Format 8 used on the Kindle Fire

 *Kindle*
 Fire Is een tablet van het Amerikaanse bedrijf Amazon.
 De tablet maakt gebruik van het besturingssysteem Android 2.3.
 Kindle devices do not support the EPUB file format used by many other e-book readers.
 Instead, they are designed to use Amazon's own e-book formats: AZW and, in later devices, KF8.
 Like EPUB, these formats are intended for reflowable, richly formatted e-book content.

 *Kobo*
-Maakt fysieke e-readers
-en applicaties voor iPad, Android, e.d.
+Maakt fysieke e-readers en applicaties voor iPad, Android, e.d.
 Tevens is er een Kobo winkel waar epubs gekocht kunnen worden.

 ### **L**

 *LAN*
 Abbreviation for Local Area Network.
 A Network of computers at one site that provides services to other computers connected to it.
 A LAN is usually limited to an immediate area, for example the floor of a building, a single building or a campus.
 The most important part of a LAN is the Server that delivers software to the computers (also known as workstations or clients) that are connected to it.
 The server is usually the most powerful computer in the network Users of computers connected to a LAN can access their own files remotely and exchange information with the server and other users connected to the network.

-*LAMP*
-Is een acroniem voor een set van gratis vrije softwarepakketten, die vaak samen gebruikt worden om dynamische websites te draaien:

--   Linux, het besturingssysteem;

--   Apache HTTP Server, de webserver;

--   MariaDB of MySQL, het databasemanagementsysteem (of databaseserver);
-    of in plaats daarvan PostgreSQL (LAPP) of SQLite (LASP)

--   P for PHP, Perl, en/of Python, de programmeertaal
-    \#\#\#\#Linuxkernel Is de kernel (kern) van besturingssystemen uit de Linuxfamilie.

 *Latex*

 *LCD*
 Abbreviation for Liquid Crystal Display.
 A technology used for producing a type of flat panel computer Display Screen1, which is replacing the older type of Cathode Ray Tube display screen.
 A more advanced form of technology for producing flat panel display screens is known as TFT (Thin Film Transistor).
 LCD and TFT screens are also used in digital cameras and camcorders.

 *Linux*
 Unix-type Operating System.
 Linux was originally created by Linus Torvalds with the assistance of developers around the world.
 The Source Code for Linux is open source and hence freely available to everyone.

 ### **M**

 *Macro*
 A sort of mini-program that can be incorporated into other programs, comprising a series of keystrokes that you may wish to use over and over again.
 A macro is a series of commands and instructions that you group together as a single command to accomplish a task automatically.
 Instead of manually performing a series of time-consuming, repetitive actions, you can create and run a single macro - in effect, a custom command that carries out the task for you.
 A macro can be saved and called up whenever you need it.

 *Mark-up Language*

 *Mashup*
 A *mashup* is a Web page that brings together data from two or more Web services and combines the data into a new application with added functionality.

 *Metadata*

 *MIDI*
 Abbreviation for Musical Instrument Digital Interface.
 A format for synthesised music.
 Music in MIDI format is created and played through the use of synthesisers, unlike "real" music which is normally recorded in MP31, WMA2 or WAV3 file format.

 *Mobi*
 (.mobi, ook wel dotMobi genoemd) is een topleveldomein (TLD).
 Het hoofddoel van deze TLD is om websites voor mobiele telefoons beter te kunnen onderscheiden.
 Een TLD is het meest rechtse gedeelte in een internetdomeinnaam, zoals .nl, .org, .gov, .brussels etc.

 *Mobipocket*
 Is a French company incorporated in March 2000 that produces Mobipocket Reader software, an e-book reader for some personal digital assistants (PDA), wireless telephones and desktop operating systems.

 *Monitor*
 The screen on which output from a computer is displayed.
 Also referred to as Display Screen.

 *Monochrome*
 Monochrome describes paintings, drawings, design, or photographs in one color or shades of one color.
 So a monochromatic object or image has only colors in shades of limited colors or hues.

 *MOV*
 The format for storing and playing back audio and video files using the QuickTime media player on the Apple Macintosh, but also available for the multimedia PC.
 Economical in terms of storage space.

 *MP4*
 Abbreviation for the MPEG-4 file format.
-There are two basic types of
-MP4: MP4 AAC (Advanced Audio Coding) and MP4 AVC (Advanced Video Coding).
+There are two basic types of MP4: MP4 AAC (Advanced Audio Coding) and MP4 AVC (Advanced Video Coding).
 The MP4 AAC file format is used to store audio files in a more manageable size without affecting the quality.
 MP4 AAC's best known use is as the default audio format of Apple's iPhone, iPod and iTunes Media Player.
 The MP4 AVC file format is used to store video files in a more manageable size wihout affecting the quality.
 It is also increasingly being used for storing video on iPods and similar portable devices.

 *MPEG* or *MPG*
 Abbreviation for Motion Picture Expert Group.
 Pronounced "Empeg".
 A standard file format for storing movies in digital format and high-quality audio files in a variation known as MP3.
 Video files stored MPEG format can be recognised by the Extension.mpg or .mpeg.
 MP3 audio files can be recognised by the Extension .mp3.
 A newer file format is MP4.
 MP4 files that can be recognised by the Extension .mp4.
 See ASF, AVI7 MOV8 RM, which are alternative video file formats.

 *Multimedia*
 The integration of two or more types of information (text, images, audio, video, animation, etc.) in a single application.

 ### **N**

-*Native app*
-Een native applicatie is een programma dat specifiek ontwikkeld en geïmplementeerd is voor het gegeven model, microprocessor of besturingssysteem.
-Deze app is geschreven in de programmeertaal (Java voor Android, Objective-C in combinatie met Cocoa voor iOS) van het platform waarop de applicatie gelanceerd wordt.
-De meeste native applicaties kunnen worden gedownload uit de app store.

 ### **O**

 *OCR*
 Abbreviation for Optical Character Recognition.
 OCR software is used conjunction with a *scanner* to convert printed text into digital format.
 For example, a page from a printed book can be placed on the scanner and the OCR software will be used by the scanner to detect the individual words from which it is made up and then convert them into a form that can be stored on a computer,

 *Objective-C*
 De programmeertaal waar veel OS X en iOS applicaties in geschreven worden.
 De taal heeft de programmeertaal C als basis.
 Objective-C is vergelijkbaar met het door Microsoft ontwikkelde C Sharp, ook een dialect van C. \#\#\#\# Opensource Beschrijft de praktijk die in productie en ontwikkeling vrije toegang geeft tot de bronmaterialen (de source) van het eindproduct.
 De bekendste vorm is opensourcesoftware.

 *Open source*